hysts/CogView2_demo/README.md

 The pretrained models will be downloaded automatically on the first run, but it may take quite some time.
 So you may want to download them in advance.
+Also, downloading from the Hugging Face Hub using the command above may be way faster than the automatic download.

 ## Run
 You can run the app with the following command: